pau1a/Transcrypt/main.md

 ### Design Tenets

 1. **Invisible Complexity** – advanced engineering should be felt only as speed or accuracy, never as extra controls.
 2. **Plain Language** – all interfaces, reports, and AI feedback are written for non-specialists.
 3. **Zero Setup** – onboarding requires no infrastructure knowledge; configuration is automatic.
 4. **Guided Autonomy** – users can achieve compliance independently, yet remain on safe rails.

-AI is the accelerator, not the decider.
-The platform uses AI where language is a bottleneck and keeps decisions deterministic where auditability matters.
-In practice that means AI drafts rule objects from legislative text, proposes equivalences across frameworks, summarises diffs when guidance changes, and turns structured findings into plain English.
-The rule engine remains authoritative.
-It evaluates controls, records provenance, and explains outcomes in a way an auditor can follow and a team can act on.
+**AI is the accelerator, not the decider.** The platform uses AI where language is the bottleneck and keeps decisions deterministic where auditability matters.
+In practice that means AI reads the *framework text itself* — for example, the Cyber Essentials control wording, the assessor guidance, and related NCSC notes — and drafts **rule objects** that express each requirement in machine-readable form.
+It also proposes equivalences across frameworks, summarises differences when guidance changes, and turns structured findings into plain English.
+The **rule engine** remains authoritative.
+It evaluates controls, records provenance, and explains its reasoning in a way an auditor can follow and a team can act on.

+AI operates within clear boundaries: it structures, summarises, and proposes, but does not adjudicate.
+Where interpretation demands nuance, it may adopt a defined **analyst persona** that characterises the situation and provides a reasoned position, but the outcome itself is always resolved deterministically.

 This is the disciplined version of the “AI dream team” idea above.
-The Analyst surfaces gaps in the market and in a customer’s posture.
-The Growth Hacker tests messaging against real behaviour.
-The Sales Machine writes only from verified benefits.
-The System Builder generates runbooks that can be executed.
-The Brand Builder publishes useful, evidence-led content that earns trust.
+The **Analyst** surfaces gaps in the market and in a customer’s posture.
+The **Growth Hacker** tests messaging against real behaviour.
+The **Sales Machine** writes only from verified benefit.
+The **System Builder** generates executable runbooks.
+The **Brand Builder** publishes evidence-led insights that earn trust.
 Each assistant is judged by the same standard as the product itself: clarity, relevance, and the ability to be checked.

 The purpose is commercial as well as technical.
-Year one proves a lean, founder-led business can earn while it learns.
+Year one proves that a lean, founder-led business can earn while it learns.
 Ship an MVP that pays for itself, reach a clean £500 monthly profit by month twelve, and compound value through retention and partner channels rather than ad spend.
-From there the wider Transcrypt Platform can grow by translation rather than reinvention: extend Cyber Essentials knowledge into other frameworks, add insurer and MSP views, and make interoperability a feature customers feel rather than see.
-Everything in this document points at the same outcome.
-Transcrypt should feel like a quiet, capable companion that makes difficult things understandable, keeps its promises, and leaves a paper trail you can show to anyone.
+From there the wider Transcrypt Platform grows by *translation rather than reinvention*: extending Cyber Essentials knowledge into other frameworks, adding insurer and MSP views, and making interoperability a feature customers feel rather than see.

+Everything in this document points toward the same outcome: Transcrypt should feel like a quiet, capable companion — one that makes difficult things understandable, keeps its promises, and leaves a paper trail you can show to anyone.

 ### 1.1 Problem Statement